Last Updated: 02 July 2026

 3. TRIKONASANA (Triangle pose)

-- good for the joint of the waist
+- stretches the sides of the body

-- improves digestion
+- may support digestion

 Who Should Avoid Trikonasana?